 During the winter of 1918, ice floes damaged the caisson foundation causing it to develop cracks.
 Roughly 7,000 tons of additional riprap were placed around the tower to strengthen the foundation, but the resulting wider extent of riprap prevented the station’s boat from being launched using the davits on the main gallery.
 Consequently, a concrete boat landing, equipped with a crane, winch, and cradles for maneuvering the station’s boats, was built over and beyond the riprap.
 Riprap was extended west from the lighthouse in 1929 to form a breakwater to shelter the boat landing.

 Old Orchard Shoal Lighthouse was automated in 1955, but continued showing a flashing white light with a red sector, although it no longer had a fog signal.
-The lighthouse is located near Great Kills Park, offshore from the Gateway National Recreation Area.
-The lighthouse can be viewed with binoculars, looking two miles to the southeast.
 Its companion range light, the Waakcaack beacon, was deactivated sometime in the 1950s, and put up for bid by the government.
 The single received bid of $280 was rejected, and to the dismay of local residents, the tower was torn down and sold for scrap metal, although its beautiful keeper’s house still stands and is a privately owned residence.

 In May 2007, Old Orchard Shoal Lighthouse was excessed by the Coast Guard and offered at no cost to eligible entities.
 After no qualified group was found, the General Services Administration (GSA) auctioned off the lighthouse during the summer of 2008.
 The winning bid of $235,000 was placed by “asdfg” on August 27.

 In late June 2010, Old Orchard Shoal Lighthouse was back on the auction block.
-According to the auction rules of the (GSA), during a “soft close date,” if no increased bid is received by 3:00 p.m.
+According to the auction rules of the GSA at that time, during a “soft close date,” if no increased bid is received by 3:00 p.m.
 Eastern Daylight Time, then bidding will close at 3:00 p.m. on that day.
 The bid of “asdfg” was made on August 27th at 8:59 a.m., but did not extend the auction by a day, as the GSA computer system would only do so for bids placed between 9 a.m. and 3 p.m.
 Shocked by the unexpected closure of the auction, Michael Gabriel, an attorney from Nevada who had bid $205,000 on August 26th, filed a lawsuit against the GSA.
 The lawsuit apparently resulted in the lighthouse being auctioned off again, but in the Invitation for Bids (IFB), it was stated that the property was still the subject of litigation.
-The new IFB clearly stated that bids must be made between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.
+The updated IFB clearly stated that bids had to be placed between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.

 The second auction for Old Orchard Shoal Lighthouse opened on June 30, 2010 and closed on September 16 with a winning bid of $40,000 by a bidder named “jvscalia.”
 Four individuals placed bids on the lighthouse, but the winning bid was still almost $200,000 below the top bid in 2008.